markp175/configure-nvim/README.md

 Requirements:
 - Install additional tools not included in Ubuntu: sudo apt-get install ripgrep fd-find
-- Check that the following list of tools are installed: git make unzip gcc xclip
+- Check that the following list of tools are installed: sudo apt-get install git make unzip gcc xclip
 - A [Nerd Font](https://www.nerdfonts.com/), provides various icons
 - Language Setup:
   - If you want to write Typescript, you need `npm`
   - If you want to write Golang, you will need `go`
-  - etc.

-### Install Kickstart
+### Install configure-nvim

 > [!NOTE]
 > [Backup](#FAQ) your previous configuration (if any exists)